telerik/xamarin-forms-docs/controls/treeview/features/treeview-checkboxes.md

 * **None**: The CheckBox would not be present.
 * **Individual**: The CheckBox state will affect only the individual item.
 * **Propagate**: The CheckBox state of the children items will affect the parent item.
 In case all items within a parent nodes are checked - it will be with checked state as well.
 If all items are not checked, the parent item will not be checked.
-If only some of the children items are checked, the parent item will be shown with an additional state.
+If only some of the children items are checked, the parent item will be shown with an indeterminate state.

 Here is an example of how you can set the property: